National Intelligence Service (South Korea): Scandals

-Kim Dae-jung Government
+Kim Dae-jung government

-In 2000, $500,000,000 dollars ($100,000,000 dollars of government money, and $400,000,000 dollars from Hyundai) was used to secure the Inter-Korean Summit.
+In 2000, $500,000,000 ($100,000,000 of government money, and $400,000,000 from Hyundai) was used to secure the Inter-Korean Summit.
 This was perceived by the general public as a bribe and a method of buying the summit, consequently leading to a public scandal in 2003.
 It was also rumoured that this large sum of money was the reason that Kim was awarded the 2002 Global Peace Prize for his 'Sunshine Policy' of that year.
 The scandal ultimately led to the arrest of former National Intelligence Service director Lim Dong-won, under the accusation of 'violating laws on foreign exchange transactions'.
 In May 2006, the current National Intelligence Service director, Park Jie-won, was also sentenced to three years imprisonment for his participation in the scandal, but was released in February 2007 and pardoned in December of that year.

 In 2003, the scandal surrounding public eavesdropping and the illegal interception of phone calls took place under Kim Dae-jung's government.
-The act was later admitted to be true and to have taken place until March 2002, shortly before the end of Kim's term.
+The act was later admitted to being true and to have taken place until March 2002, shortly before the end of Kim's term.
 The National Intelligence Service claimed that Kim Dae-jung was not informed of the illegal activities taking place.

 Park Geun-hye government

 In 2012, Park Geun-hye's presidential election was revealed to have been manipulated by members of the National Intelligence Service (NIS) in order to ensure that a conservative candidate came into power.
 Agents were accused of manipulating public opinions surrounding the election through means such as social media, as ordered by the NIS.
 This led to former spy chief Won Sei-hoon's three-year imprisonment in 2015 in connection to the case.
-Park Geun-hye was later charged on 31 March 2017, and again on 17 April of that year for the abuse of power, bribery, coercion, and leaking government secrets.
+Park Geun-hye was later charged on 31 March 2017, and again on 17 April of that year for the abuse of power, bribery, coercion, and leaking of government secrets.
 Similar manipulations were revealed to have taken place in 2011 and earlier in 2012, with surveillance being placed on other opposing politicians.

 Following the 2016 South Korean political scandal and corruption surrounding Park Geun-hye's presidential role, two former NIS chiefs were arrested in November 2017.
 Nam Jae-joon and Lee Byung-kee were arrested for embezzlement and bribery, having illegally funded ₩4 billion won ($3.6 million) to Park and her presidential office.
 The money came directly from the NIS' budget without oversight from the National Assembly, though the confidentiality of the financing dictates that the NIS not be obligated to disclose all expenditures.